Staon/otest2/README.md

   may be initialized and destroyed by their constructor and destructor methods (as it's common in C++) or they can be initialized in special start-up and tear-down methods.
+* Test sections allow to share the same initialization code with several testing sections.
 * User can implement own fixture objects with hook methods invoked during start-up and tear-down phase of suite or test case where the object is used.
 * Possible integration with custom main event loop.
 The framework doesn't